NDsurfer8/NDsurfer8/README.md

-- 👋 Hi, I’m @NDsurfer8
+- 👋 Hi, I’m Noah Duran
-- 👀 I’m interested in creating applications to help the world...
+- 👀 I’m interested in creating applications to improve our world
-- 🌱 Full Stack Web Developer
+- 🌱 Full Stack Web Developer.
+Python, Java and MERN.
-- 💞️ I’m looking to collaborate on Interesting ideas...
+- 💞️ I’m looking to collaborate on Interesting ideas improve the lives of the peole around us
 - 📫 How to reach me ...
+noahduran911@gmail.com

 <!---
 NDsurfer8/NDsurfer8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.